CyVerse-learning-materials/kallisto_tutorial/step3.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A Kallisto analyses must be run for each mapping of RNA-Seq reads to the index.
-In this tutorial, we have 36 fastq files (18 pairs), so you will need to launch
+In this tutorial, we have 36 fastq files (18 pairs), so you will need to add these
-18 Kallisto analyses.
+to the Kallisto analyses.
 It is sufficient here to launch a single Kallisto job to
 examine the input and then use the completed results (which are small files) for
 Sleuth analyses.

-  1. If necessary, login to the CyVerse `Discovery Environment <https://de.cyverse.org/de/>`_
+  1. If necessary, login to the CyVerse |discovery_enviornment|.

-  2. Open the `Kallisto-0.42.3-Quant-PE App <https://de.cyverse.org/de/?type=apps&app-id=38159000-83da-11e5-be5b-d7c855bb70b2&system-id=de>`_
+  2. Open the |kallisto quant|.

   3. Name your analysis, and if desired enter comments.
 In the App's 'Input' step
      under 'Index file' browse to and select the Kallisto index generated in the previous